A general framework for Krylov ODE residuals with applications to randomized Krylov methods: Basic Material

-in the following, where $A \in \Rnn$.
-Similar derivations are also possible for inhomogeneous and higher-order problems; see, e.g.,~\cite{botchev2013block,bks23,bkt21}.
+where $A \in \Rnn$, as this is the simplest model problem fitting into the framework developed in \Cref{sec:framework}.
 It is well known that the solution of~\eqref{eq:simple ivp} can be written in terms of the matrix exponential as

-Assume we want to find an approximate solution $\vy_m$ to~\eqref{eq:simple ivp} in the Krylov subspace $\spK_m(A,\vy_0)$, i.e., $\vy_m: [0,T] \rightarrow \spK_m(A,\vy_0)$.
+Assume we want to find an approximate solution $\vy_m$ to~\eqref{eq:simple ivp} in the Krylov subspace $\spK_m(A,\vb_0)$, i.e., $\vy_m: [0,T] \rightarrow \spK_m(A,\vb_0)$.
 We introduce the corresponding ODE residual

 Clearly, $\vr_m(t) \equiv \vnull$ would imply that $\vy_m$ solves the IVP~\eqref{eq:simple ivp}.